infinum/frontend-handbook/JavaScript/Angular.md

 Angular depends heavily on RxJS, so getting familiar with RxJS is pretty important.
 It is used for all event handling and can even be used for state management.

 RxJS is the implementation of the [Reactive Extensions Library](http://reactivex.io/) for JavaScript.
 Angular isn't the only place where you can come across RxJS—it can also be used with Vanilla JS or some other framework.
 Even some Android and iOS developers use Rx for their respective platforms.
-While the implementations can differ a bit, learning just one of the implementations (for example RxJS) will introduce you to a lot of concepts which are common for all Rx implementations—and then you can get into a heated mergeMap vs switchMap discussions with Android and/or iOS developers.
+While the implementations can differ a bit, learning just one of the implementations (for example RxJS) will introduce you to a lot of concepts which are common for all Rx implementations.
+You can then get into a heated mergeMap vs switchMap discussion with Android and/or iOS developers.
 Isn't that magnificent?

 Please check out some RxJS tutorials if you are not familiar with Rx.
-Please note that there have been some breaking changes in RxJS version 6—some of the APIs have changed (mostly the way we use operators), and many tutorials that were created earlier are now using older versions of RxJS.
+Please note that there have been some breaking changes in RxJS version 6.
+Some of the APIs have changed (mostly the way we use operators), and many tutorials that were created earlier are now using older versions of RxJS.
 That being said, not much has changed conceptually, just the way you write some RxJS functionalities.

 Here are some good introductory tutorials to get you started: